elax46/custom-brand-icons/README.md

 # Icon Requests?

-The icon is not there? open a [custom icon request](https://github.com/elax46/custom-brand-icons/issues/new?assignees=elax46&labels=icon-request&template=insertion-of-new-icons.md&title=Custom+Icon+request)
+The icon is not there? open a [custom icon request](https://github.com/elax46/custom-brand-icons/issues/new?assignees=elax46&labels=icon-request&template=insertion-of-new-icons.md&title=Custom+Icon+request)  _The icons to integrate must be in svg format_

 # Customize the prefix